Dizzy Drinks

 …and three years later the Tribune seemed confident that work was finally underway…

 …however by the 1920s the bridge was still a dream.
-In 1921 Scientific American offered the latest glimpse of Lindenthal’s proposed 57th Street — a span 6,000 feet in length, with a 200-foot-wide double deck accommodating 24 lanes of traffic and 12 railroad tracks.
+In 1921 Scientific American offered the latest glimpse of Lindenthal’s proposed 57th Street Bridge — a span 6,000 feet in length, with a 200-foot-wide double deck accommodating 24 lanes of traffic and 12 railroad tracks.
 An artist’s rendering included a massive building, on an arched plinth, positioned over the bridge deck:

 The New Yorker suggested that Lindenthal’s legacy was already secure, and with his determination and vigorous constitution, he still might still win the day: